 I don’t think that I knew anyone that was doing drugs when I was in school (and if they were- I was oblivious to it.)
-However, I was astounded by some of the info that Tim gave me.
-So, today, he is sharing some of that knowledge with us…
+However, I was shocked and terrified by some of the information that Tim gave me, whic is why I felt that I needed to pass the knowledge onto other parents.

 Take it away, Tim…